lfwa/lfwa.github.io/_pages/cv.md

 **Nykredit**\
 Software Developer, Oct 2018 &ndash; Jan 2020
-* Built financial software for internal advisors in an agile C\# development team.
+* Developed financial software for internal advisors as part of an agile C\# development team.
-* Developed and maintained financial software for mortgage loans in .NET, reducing processing time.
+* Built and maintained solutions for mortgage loans in .NET, significantly reducing processing time.
-* Implemented continuous deployment pipelines with Jenkins and BitBucket, fully automating integration testing and deployment, which improved deployment efficiency and reliability.
+* Implemented continuous deployment pipelines using Jenkins and BitBucket to fully automate integration testing and deployment, thereby improving efficiency and reliability.

 Publications
 ======